-Let’s imagine that you’re selling some sort of services and over time you make expansions to other regions and even other states or countries.
-As you grow in size, then you’ll add more PBX systems to gather your calls information and send it to PBXDom to be processed.
+Let’s imagine that you’re selling some services, and over time you make expansions to other regions and even other states or countries.
+As you grow in size, then you’ll add more PBX systems to gather your call information and send it to PBXDom to be processed.

-Therefore, it’ll be a handy knowledge to know how you can do it on PBXDom side.
+Therefore, it’ll be handy knowledge to know how you can do it on the PBXDom side.

 Throughout this post, I’ll guide you to find your way in PBXDom settings to become able to introduce your PBX system.
 So, let’s get started!

-In order to connect a PBX to PBXDom, first, you need to install PBXDom Collector software on your computer and then connect the PBX to the computer via one of the possible recommended connection types.
-For example, some of the PBX vendors and models are connected to the computer via Serial/RS 232 port type.
+First, to connect a PBX to PBXDom, you need to install PBXDom Collector software on your computer and then connect the PBX to the computer via one of the possible recommended connection types.
+For example, some PBX vendors and models are connected to the computer via Serial/RS 232 port type.

 Collector software gathers the call information from the PBX and pushes them through the lines to PBXDom on the cloud.